Olimpia Sports Hall: Tricolorul LMV

 2017–18 for the very first time national champions and also cup winners.
 They will host 2018-2019 Champions League games in December 2018 for the first time in Ploiesti.

 CSM Ploiesti

 All sections from this club owned by the municipality of Ploiesti plays their home games here, including juniors games.

 Milestones

-In honour of great performances, two banners with Antonio Alexe and Vladimir Arnautovic are hanged at the north wall of the hall near ones with Asesoft's titles.
+In honour of great performances, two banners with Antonio Alexe and Vladimir Arnautovic are hung at the north wall of the hall near ones with Asesoft's titles.